Textualize/textual/docs/guide/CSS.md

 ## Stylesheets

 CSS stands for _Cascading Stylesheets_.
 A stylesheet is a list of styles and rules about how those styles should be applied to a web page.
-In the case of Textual, the stylesheet applies [styles](./styles.md) to widgets but otherwise it is the same idea.
+In the case of Textual, the stylesheet applies [styles](./styles.md) to widgets, but otherwise it is the same idea.

 When Textual loads CSS it sets attributes on your widgets' `style` object.
 The effect is the same as if you had set attributes in Python.